Livor Mortis Provides Crucial Evidence for Investigators

 Start a criminal justice degree at American Military University.

 Editor’s Note: This article is part of an ongoing series about how different aspects of forensic science can help during death investigations.
+Read about rigor mortis and entomology (the science of analyzing insect evidence).

 The body is the key piece of evidence in death investigations, including the most obvious circumstance of homicide, but also in suicides and accidents because it holds many forensic clues about the method and cause of death.